spacedriveapp/spacedrive/CONTRIBUTING.md

     pnpm mobile ios --device
     ```
 > [!IMPORTANT]
-> Note that you can only get `sd-core` logs from the app when running it on device by running the frontend and backend seperately.
+> Note that you can only get `sd-core` logs from the app when running it on device by running the frontend and backend separately.

-To run the backend (`sd-core`) seperately, open up Xcode by running:
+To run the backend (`sd-core`) separately, open up Xcode by running:
 ```
 xed apps/mobile/ios
 ```